efm0004/mykitchen/README.md

 ### **Unsolved Problems**
 - Checkbox - I want to use a checkbox for Staples rather than a drop down
-- Bugs - Signup page won't go straight to logged in page

 ### **Future Enhancements**
 - Shopping List: essentially the same as for the Inventories list